vtjnash/www.julialang.org/blog/_posts/2019-10-20-string-escape.md

 For your edification, though, I'll tell of the more common quirks you may encounter.
 They are:
- - "Standard" Windows programs (DOS commands)
+ - "Standard" Windows programs (such as DOS commands)
  - Mingw-w64 programs and `CommandLineToArgv`
  - MSVC and .Net programs
  - User-supplied

-First, the documentation uses the same format as Julia "raw" strings described before[^win1]:
+Firstly, the documentation uses the same format as [Julia "raw" strings](#julia-raw-strings) described before[^win1]:

 > All quotation marks must be escaped, and any backslashes that precede them.
 Only when a sequence of backslashes precedes a quote character.
 Thus, 2n